Aliucord/documentation/theme-dev/README.md

 - Background image not changing
 > Please check that you've used an allowed link and have transparency enabled (don't use cdn)

-### Credits
-- Fred - Fixing spelling errors
-- Soulz - Font Strings Research
-- Riyu - Light Mode Research
-- Ven - Helping with a few things here and there
-- Karebu - README Rehaul and other things

 ### **You've reached the end!**